leveris133t/API-docs/onboarding/onboarding.md

 ### Starting the onboarding process

-1. Call `/processes/!startProcess` in [Onboarding - public API](mw-gen-user-activation-ib/user-activation-public-ib/latest/) to create a new onboarding process.
+1. Call `/processes/!startProcess` in the [Onboarding - public API](mw-gen-user-activation-ib/user-activation-public-ib/latest/) to create a new onboarding process.
 This will return the id of the new process
-2. Call `/processes/{idProcess}` in [Onboarding - public API](mw-gen-user-activation-ib/user-activation-public-ib/latest/) to get the full details of the current onboarding step
+2. Call `/processes/{idProcess}` in the [Onboarding - public API](mw-gen-user-activation-ib/user-activation-public-ib/latest/) to get the full details of the current onboarding step
-3. Optionally call `/process-definitions/{idProcessDefinition}` in [Onboarding - public API](mw-gen-user-activation-ib/user-activation-public-ib/latest/) to get the full list of steps (*`Process definition`*)
+3. Optionally call `/process-definitions/{idProcessDefinition}` in the [Onboarding - public API](mw-gen-user-activation-ib/user-activation-public-ib/latest/) to get the full list of steps (*`Process definition`*)

 ### Advancing to the next onboarding step